 DAY 3: AGUAS CALIENTES – MACHU PICCHU – CUSCO

 This is the day you’ve been waiting for!
 After an early breakfast at your hotel, you’ll take one of the first busses up to Machu Picchu, so that you can be there to witness the sunrise.
 It is a truly extraordinary site and not something you’ll want to miss!
 Your guide will give you a tour, which takes about two hours.
 You will see most of the important parts of Machu Picchu Citadel.
-You will also learn about how Machu Picchu is divided into three sectors: agricultural, residential and religious.
+You will also learn about how Machu Picchu has three sectors: agricultural, residential and religious.

 After your tour, those who have booked in advance for an extra hike up Huayna Picchu will have time to enjoy those views on their own.
 When you have had your fill of the exceptional views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
 Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.